rbowen/presentations/apache_way/slides.md

     - Press
     - Infrastructure
     - Administration
-- Although many developers are paid by companies to work on Apache code, the ASF will never pay for code development
+- Although many developers are paid by companies to work on Apache code, the ASF never pays for code development

 ---

 ![Incubator](images/incu_logo.png)
 ![Incubator](images/incubator.png)

-???
+---

+## Incubator

 - Entry point for all new projects
 - Indoctrinates the project into the Apache Way